CyberPunkRavi/SS_Text_Classification/README.md

 Semi-supervised Text Classification

-This will train a logistic regression classifier, and save the output predictions in `data/speech-basic.csv`.
+This will train a supervised and semi supervised classifier, and save the output predictions in `data/speech-basic.csv`.

 * `speech.py`: All the I/O related functionality.